YilanDong19/academic-kickstart/content/authors/admin/_index.md

     institution: King's College London
     year: 2019-2020
   - course: Bachelor Degree in Biomedical Engineering
-    institution: Northeastern University(one of the best college in China)
+    institution: Northeastern University(one of the best colleges in China)
     year: 2015-2019

 # Social/Academic Networking